SchoolOfCode/bc17-w5-d4-hackathon-rest-api-postgres-rmf/planning.md

 - Planning
   **setting up project**
-  understanding the brief
+ -- understanding the brief
-  clone the repository
+  --clone the repository
-  install dependencies
+  --install dependencies
-  test if the server starts
+  --test if the server starts
-  setup a README file with the instructions to run the app test the endpoints with postman import the helper function into app.js
+  setup a README file with the instructions to run the app

+  test the endpoints with postman import the helper function into app.js

 **setting up database**
-create a database from the render website provide credential to the .env file test if the database is working design tables to populate the database provide the code to create tables and popuate columns run “npm run reset-database” to upload the data to the render database
+--create a database from the render website
+--provide credential to the .env file
+---test if the database is working
+--design tables to populate the database
+--provide the code to create tables and popuate columns --run “npm run reset-database” to upload the data to the render database

 **writing the getHeroes handler function** write the "getHeroes" function to fetch and return all the heroes from the "heroes" table